backblaze-b2-samples/ai-rag-app/README.md

-# Building an Conversational AI Chatbot Website with Backblaze B2 + LangChain
+# Building a Conversational AI Chatbot Website with Backblaze B2 + LangChain

 This app shows you how to implement a simple Conversational AI chatbot website that uses a large language model (LLM) and [retrieval augmented generation]() (RAG) to answer questions based on a collection of documents, such as PDFs, stored in a private [Backblaze B2 Cloud Object Storage](https://www.backblaze.com/cloud-storage) Bucket.
 The app builds on the techniques introduced in the [Retrieval-Augmented Generation with Backblaze B2](https://github.com/backblaze-b2-samples/ai-rag-examples) samples.